• About Texas Travel Talk

 Laredo, Texas

-Laredo is a great place to visit and learn about the history of Texas.
+Laredo is a great place to visit and learn about Texas’s rich history.
 Many museums and historic sites tell us how this city was founded by Spanish settlers over 300 years ago.
 To learn more, tour the Guadalupe Cultural Center or visit the Laredo Convention Center.
 Both host events throughout the year, including concerts by famous artists like Selena Quintanilla!

 Hey, history buffs, we would love to hear your story.
 Who do you think is the oldest town in Texas?